Sonic the Hedgehog 3 poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
-By mapping Sonic the Hedgehog 3 against these established plot points, we can identify how the filmmaker utilizes or subverts traditional narrative conventions.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
+By mapping Sonic the Hedgehog 3 against these established plot points, we can identify how Jeff Fowler utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Sonic the Hedgehog 3 within the action genre.

 Comparative Analysis